FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/rain-editor/Rain Editor.rst

 Spatially Variable Rainfall NOAA Atlas 14
 ------------------------------------------

-Spatially variable rainfall can be modeled using depth-area reduction factors in the RAINFALL.DAT file.
+Spatially variable rainfall can be modeled using depth reduction factors in the RAINFALL.DAT file.
 This file defines rainfall values in either inches or millimeters, where each value represents the depth at a specific point (typically the centroid of a grid element) relative to the total rainfall across the computational domain.